 Duncan Graduated from LCGD in 2018 with distinction.
 In 2019 he was awarded the Society of Garden Designers Award for his final project at the College and in the same year, the RHS Chelsea Flower Show garden that he designed with fellow LCGD graduate Colm Joseph was awarded a Silver-Gilt medal

-He is one half of Cargill Sykes, a landscape and garden design company based in London.
-They are working on projects in London, Sussex, Norfolk and in the South of France.
-The Cargill Sykes approach is rooted in an appreciation of traditional garden design principles applied to contemporary needs and tastes.
+He is one half of Cargill Sykes, a landscape and garden design studio based in London.
+They are currently working on projects in London, Gloucestershire and Norfolk.
+The Cargill Sykes style is rooted in an appreciation of traditional garden design principles applied to contemporary needs and tastes.
 We work hard to establish a clear understanding of client’s requirements and the environment in which they live and for every job we strive to deliver a beautiful, memorable experience

 For more information about the work we are undertaking and some of our projects please visit our website or contact us

 Follow us on Instagram cargill_sykes

 +44 (0) 7947816498

 I graduated from The London College of Garden Design in 2018, having studied fine art at Chelsea College of Art and art history at Birkbeck.

 However my greatest education has been in the gardens of my family in Norfolk.

 The brief was to create an oasis of calm in an overgrown space behind a recently renovated house in Kings Cross.
 We took into account the requirements of the client for a place to relax and entertain and created a two level garden that took advantage of the sun in late afternoon.
 We chose a restricted palate of colours – blues, silvers, whites and greens and kept the layout elegant and simple.
 We designed a bespoke bench in the lower end of the garden just long and wide enough for the client to fall asleep on in the evening sun.